jinglebot/Classifying_Traffic_Signs/writeup.md

 ![Adding Second Dropout][image4_2]

 I then worked on the normalization of the images for pre-processing.
 I tried both the normalization of the grayscaled version of the images (see Pre-processing above) and the colored version.
-I dropped the grayscaling since there was no significant difference in the result with normalized colored images.
+I dropped the grayscaling since there was no significant difference in the result with colored images.
 The training accuracy reached 99.1% and the validation accuracy reached 94.8% after 20 epochs.

 ![Normalization after 20 Epochs][image5_1]